 HOW TO APPLY:

-E-mail cover letter and resume to Karna Laubenstein, Director of Operations, email@example.com.
+E-mail cover letter, resume, and references, to Karna Laubenstein, Director of Operations, email@example.com.
+References will not be contacted without prior permission from candidate.
 No calls, please.

 PHILADELPHIA VIP IS AN EQUAL OPPORTUNITY EMPLOYER